maiahirsch/maiahirsch.github.io/docs/lab2.md

 ![FFT](assets/lab2/FFT.png)

 The FFT shows that noise is very low in both cases as the ICM-20948 already has a low pass filter on board.
 Even under vibration there is no significant high frequency spikes.
-A cuttoff frequency of 5 Hz was chosen for the low pass filter.
+A cuttoff frequency of **5 Hz** was chosen for the low pass filter.
+A lower cutoff would add more lag; a higher one would let through more noise.

 The low-pass filter implemented was as follows: